psolymos/detect/extras/revisitingSV/README.md

 raic$dAIC <- raic$AIC - min(raic$AIC)
 raic   # The best fitting model is the cubic model as it should be.

-# How do the estimated probability of selection compare with the true probabilities of selection?
-The best fitting model approximates the true probabilities quite well.
-As usual, larger the sample size, better will be the fit.
+## How do the estimated probability of selection compare
+## with the true probabilities of selection?
 plot(z1, p, type="l", ylim=c(0,1))
 points(dat$z1, fitted(r1), col=2, pch=".")
 points(dat$z1, fitted(r2), col=3, pch=".")